peterparkedcar165/minecraft_mod_ideas/README.md

 # Side Notes 💭:

 1. If you make a particle with the long animation textures, but don't specify that it is supposed to be animated, the software will choose a random one to render.

+# Things to test in Multiplayer 💭:
+Telepathy